This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?
 How many employees need to be affected for the additional considerations to apply?

-If a works council is in place, the employer has to inform and consult with the works council.
-If the mass layoff is deemed an “operational change”, the employer is obliged to try to negotiate a so-called reconciliation of interest and a social plan with the works council.
-As a rule of thumb, a social plan is mandatory, when 10 % or more of the employees are terminated.
+If a works council is in place, the employer must inform and consult with the works council.
+If the mass dismissal is deemed an “operational change”, the employer is obliged to try to negotiate a so-called reconciliation of interest and a social plan with the works council.
+As a rule of thumb, a social plan is mandatory, when 10 % or more of the employees are planned to be terminated.
 While the reconciliation of interest deals with the question of describing the operational change in detail, the social plan states the amount of compensation for economic disadvantages that the employees are entitled to.

 When planning the operational change, the employer must consider the time (negotiating with the works council) and the costs (compensation).

-Collective dismissals may trigger the obligation to issue a formal notification to the Federal Employment Agency.
+Collective dismissals often trigger the obligation to issue a formal notification to the Federal Employment Agency.
 This obligation depends on the size of the establishment: If more than 20 and fewer than 60 employees are employed it applies if more than 5 employees are to be dismissed; between 60 and 500 employees, if 10%, or more than 25 are to be dismissed; more than 500 employees: if at least 30 employees are to be dismissed.
+The obligation does not apply if the local establishment doesn’t have more than 20 employees.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

 In case the business sale entails a transfer of undertaking (TUPE), which is generally the case for asset deals, the employment relationships automatically transfer from the seller to the acquirer.
 This is based on the EU directive 2001/23/EC.
 In general, dismissals made because of the transfer of business are invalid.
 The new employer can, however, dismiss employees afterwards for operational reasons if that is necessary for the implementation of an entrepreneurial decision which is sufficiently separate from the transfer measure as such.
 Employees have a right to object to the transfer of their employment relationship.
-The employees objecting to a transfer can often be dismissed for operational reasons if the employer cannot offer other employment opportunities.
+The employees objecting to a transfer can often be dismissed for operational reasons if the employer they return to after having objected to the transfer cannot offer other employment opportunities.

 What, if any, is the minimum notice period to terminate employment?
 Are there any categories of employee who typically have a contractual notice entitlement in excess of the minimum period?